TIBCOSoftware/dovetail-contrib/hyperledger-fabric/fabric-tools/README.md

 Note that the `CRYPTO_PATH` must be set to the crypto folder generated by the previous step.
 To run the client app in a docker container, you can copy or mount this crypto folder in the docker container, and configure `CRYPTO_PATH` accordingly.

 ## Test marble-client app
-You can use REST API calls to test the `marble-client` with the chaincode `marble-app` instantiated in IBM Cloud as described in [`marble-client`](../marble-client#test-marble-client-app)
+The REST APIs, described in [`marble-client`](../marble-client#test-marble-client-app), can be used to test the `marble-client` with the chaincode `marble-app` instantiated in IBM Cloud.